Amazon (NASDAQ:AMZN) HEFFX Technical Analysis

 Stochastic Oscillator

 One method of interpreting the Stochastic Oscillator is looking for overbought areas (above 80) and oversold areas (below 20).
-The Stochastic Oscillator is 81.8610.
-This is an overbought reading.
-However, a signal is not generated until the Oscillator crosses below 80 The last signal was a buy 22 period(s) ago.
+The Stochastic Oscillator is 79.2462.
+This is not an overbought or oversold reading.
+The last signal was a sell 0 period(s) ago.

 Relative Strength Index (RSI)